 Many academic and administrative buildings and facilities are open from 8:00 a.m. to 5:00 p.m., Monday through Friday, and closed on weekends and university holidays.
-For safety reasons, access to a number of university facilities has been further restricted during the pandemic.
 Some buildings, labs, and libraries are have expanded hours to accommodate evening classes, research, or other special events and programs.
 Select buildings are open to the public, but most are open only to those with university business and credentials for access.